 - The intensity of expiration is more than that of inspiration

 - The duration of expiration is usually equal to the inspiration

 1. Tubular- This is a high-pitched bronchial breath sound that is commonly found in –

 - Pulled tracheal syndrome

-2. Cavernous- It is a low-pitched bronchial breath sound classically heard over a superficial, big, empty cavity connected with a patent bronchus, eg. tuberous cavity, lung abscess.
+2. Cavernous- It is a low-pitched bronchial breath sound classically heard over a superficial, big, empty cavity connected with a patent bronchus, eg. tuberous cavity or lung abscess.

 3. Amorphic- It is a low-pitched bronchial breath sound with tones and overtones, or with a metallic tone.
-The sound is similar to whistling sound which one can produce blowing air through mouth into an empty glass bottle.
+The sound is similar to a whistling sound which one can produce by blowing air through the mouth into an empty glass bottle.
 It is classically found in-

 - Bronchopleural fistula (open pneumothorax)

 - Big cavity connected with a small bronchus